Tricks to Reverse a Linked List Recursively

 92. Reverse Linked List II | 🟠 |

-This article will delve from the basics to the advanced, tackling these linked list manipulation problems all at once.
-I will use both recursive and iterative approaches, and combine them with visual aids to help you understand, thereby strengthening your recursive thinking and your ability to manipulate linked list pointers.
+This article will solve these linked list problems step by step, from easy to hard.
+I will use both recursive and iterative methods, and also provide visual panels to help you understand.
+This will strengthen your thinking about recursion and your ability to work with linked list pointers.

-In platforms like LeetCode, the general structure of a singly linked list is as follows:
+In LeetCode, the typical structure for a singly linked list is like this:

 class ListNode {